Micro-Irrigation Systems Market Size and Share

 Field crops, primarily cereals and oilseeds, held 38% revenue in 2024 due to their extensive acreage.
 Still, orchards and vineyards deliver the fastest expansion, advancing at 5.9% CAGR through 2030.
 Quality-driven premiums in table grapes, citrus, and nut crops reward precision irrigation, strengthening the economic case despite higher per-hectare investment.
 Research in California’s wine-grape blocks shows pressure-compensated drippers enabling site-specific deficit-irrigation strategies that lift phenolic concentration without compromising yield.

 Vegetables also contribute to solid growth as retailers push for consistent appearance and residue limits.
-Plantation crops such as sugarcane and cotton adopt drip to meet sustainability criteria; studies in Maharashtra document a 36% yield lift in cane alongside 40% water savings.
+Plantation crops, including sugarcane and cotton, utilize drip irrigation to meet sustainability requirements.
+Studies conducted in Maharashtra report a 36% increase in sugarcane yield along with 40% water savings.
 Turf and ornamental segments, though smaller, generate margin opportunities in landscape projects tied to municipal conservation bylaws.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.